impredicative/irc-url-title-bot/README.md

 As is usual for Docker:
 * To view and follow the logs, use `docker logs`.
 * To rerun the newly created container in the future, refer to the container by its assigned name.

+If the configuration is updated, the bot must be restarted to use the updated configuration.